kamrik/IntroText/labs/lab_05_BanditCLI.md

 # Lab 5 - learn command line by playing a game

-Today we will practice command line basic by playing the [Bandit](https://overthewire.org/wargames/bandit/) game from
+Today we will practice command line basics by playing the [Bandit](https://overthewire.org/wargames/bandit/) game from
 [Overthewire Wargames](https://overthewire.org/wargames/)